grantm/perl-libxml-by-example/source/basics.rst

 #. get additional data from child elements using XPath queries starting with '.'

-Accessing Attributes
+Accessing attributes
 --------------------

-When listing cast members in the main loop of the script above, this code:
+When listing cast members in the main loop of the script above, this code ...

 .. literalinclude:: /code/perl/012-movie-details.pl
     :language: perl
-    :lines: 19-22
+    :lines: 18-21

-Is used to transform this XML:
+is used to transform this XML ...

 .. code-block:: xml
     :linenos: